nathancurtis7/CyberSecurity-Home-Lab/README.md

 Active — building out victim configuration and initial detections in Splunk.

 ## Objectives
-- Practice real-world SOC workflows
+- Practice real-world SecOps workflows
 - Simulate common attack techniques in a controlled environment
 - Analyse network traffic and host logs
 - Build detection logic aligned to certs such as Security+ and CySA+